Former Penn State coach Sandusky: mentor or molester?

 | WASHINGTON

 WASHINGTON Mentor to underprivileged children or serial child molester?
-For former Penn State football coach Jerry Sandusky, a trial will now decide.
+For ex-Penn State football coach Jerry Sandusky, a jury may now decide.

 Reaching for a football metaphor, the 67-year-old former coach told reporters: "We fully intend to put together the best possible defense that we can do, to stay the course, to fight for four quarters."

-The courtrooms and jail cells where Sandusky has often been since he was charged in early November are far from the high-pressure world of big-time college football, where he ran with the winners at Penn State.
+The courtrooms and jail cells where Sandusky has been since he was charged in early November are far from the high-pressure world of big-time college football, where he ran with the winners.

 And he lavished the perks of his success on young boys.
 He started a charity, The Second Mile, to help needy children and often befriended boys, giving them presents and access to the glamour of sports that even rich kids could only dream of.